pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 The `deactivate` and `serialize` methods are expected by Pulsar but optional: if present, they’ll be called when the package is deactivated and when the window is closed, respectively.

 The `toggle` method isn’t a method that Pulsar itself knows or cares about; for it to be called, we’ll have to invoke it ourselves.
-We could hook it up to a menu option, or define a command that calls that method, or wire up an event handlers to call that method when some sort of editor event happens.
+We could hook it up to a menu option, or define a command that calls that method, or wire up an event handler to call that method when some sort of editor event happens.

 ### The `activate` method